-- Apply relevant content Knowledge, concepts, and tools of the social science disciplines(s) to foster student learning and engagement. - Integrate self-reflection and knowledge of the social and cultural factors (race, gender, class, inequity, diversity, and social justice) that impact schools and communities to discuss and develop appropriate responses to social and/or educational problems and teaching scenarios. - Design oral presentations using effective communication, educational technology, and social studies instructional strategies to foster inquiry and engagement of learners. - Write formal and informal assessments to promote the continuous intellectual growth, social development, and civic competence of students. - Develop and implement a unit plan (five sequenced social studies lessons) that aligns with the required national and state standards for Social Studies.
+- Recall essential content knowledge, concepts, and tools of the social science discipline(s) that he/she will teach. - Integrate self-reflection and knowledge of the social and cultural factors (race, gender, class, inequity, diversity, and social justice) that impact schools and communities to discuss and develop appropriate responses to social and/or educational problems and teaching scenarios. - Design oral presentations using effective communication, educational technology, and social studies instructional strategies to foster inquiry and engagement of learners. - Write formal and informal assessments to promote the continuous intellectual growth, social development, and civic competence of students. - Develop a unit plan (five sequenced social studies lessons) that aligns with the required national and state standards for Social Studies.